DerekSelander/dsdump/docs/index.md

 ## 5.2 Swift Methods in a Class
 ---

 The `NominalClassDescriptor` has 11 `int32_t` members, totalling 44 bytes.
 Immediately following the `NominalClassDescriptor`, there exists a varying amount of data.
-I won't get into the nitty gritty of this (check out the **TrailingObjects.h** header if you want to learn more), but the prologue of the `NominalClassDescriptor` will look like the following:
+I won't get into the nitty gritty of this (check out the [TrailingObjects.h](https://github.com/apple/swift/blob/master/include/swift/ABI/TrailingObjects.h) header if you want to learn more), but the prologue of the `NominalClassDescriptor` will look like the following (provided the class has implemented some methods):

 ```c
   // End of NominalClassDescriptor here...